-Revision Date Description 0 9/29/2017 Initial Issuance (with ERH Preliminary Remedial Design)
+Revision Date Description 0 9/29/2017 Initial Issuance (with ERH Preliminary Remedial Design) 1 11/27/2017 Revised and submitted with ERH Final Remedial Design

 This Construction Quality Assurance/Quality Control Plan (CQA/QCP) describes the construction quality program for the proposed interim remedial action (IRA) at the CTS of Asheville, Inc. Superfund Site (Site) located at 235 Mills Gap Road in Asheville, Buncombe County, North Carolina.
 The construction quality assurance (QA) and quality control (QC) activities described herein will be performed to comply with Paragraphs 3.5(h) and 6.7(f) of the Statement of Work (SOW) of the Consent Decree for Interim Remedial Design/Remedial Action (CD) at the Site between the United States of America and CTS Corporation, Mills Gap Road Associates, and Northrop Grumman Systems Corporation.